Timo Pitter

-Timo Pitter (born 1 September 1992) is a German former professional footballer who plays as a midfielder for TSV Aubstadt.
+Timo Pitter (born 1 September 1992) is a German professional footballer who plays as a midfielder for TSV Aubstadt.

 Career

 Pitter played for over two seasons with German side 1.
 FC Schweinfurt 05 between 2010 and 2012, before accepting a scholarship to play college soccer at Creighton University, where he played until 2015.

 On 14 January 2016, FC Dallas selected Pitter 33rd overall in the 2016 MLS SuperDraft.
 He made his debut on 26 March 2016 as an 81st minute substitute during a 3–0 victory over D.C.
 United.
 Pitter retired from professional soccer on 27 January 2017.